 In retirement, Paula volunteers with the First Responder Support Network and Soroptimist International of Marin County, raising funds for projects supporting women and girls.

-Paula was raised on Oakland and has lived in San Rafael for more than 20 years.
+Paula was reared in Oakland and has lived in San Rafael for more than 20 years.
 She worked for the county for 35 years, first as a probation officer, then prosecutor and then as elected D.A.
 She holds bachelor’s and master’s degrees in Criminology from UC Berkeley and a J.D. from San Francisco Law School.
 She is married to Dr. Mark Kamena, a nationally certified psychologist specializing in treating first responders with Post Traumatic Stress Injury.

 Jaime, a life-long Marin resident, is a residential real estate agent for Terra Firma Global Partners.
 A former executive, Jaime has a deep background with more than 25 years of finance and residential real estate experience.
 Prior to his current position, Jaime served as CFO for real estate, consumer goods and technology businesses, ranging from start-ups to well established companies.
 Jaime served a CFO for several large Bay Area residential real estate firms: Pacific Union, Cornish & Carey and Fox & Carskadon.